 - 40% of newly shipped smart home devices support the Matter protocol as of Q4 2025, up from under 5% in Q4 2023 (CSA, 2025).

-- Thread Border Routers are now built into Amazon Echo (4th gen+), Apple HomePod mini, Apple TV 4K, and Google Nest Hub (2nd gen+) — meaning most smart speaker owners already have Thread infrastructure without buying additional hardware (manufacturer specifications, 2025).
+- Thread Border Routers are now built into the Amazon Echo (4th gen+), Apple HomePod mini, Apple TV 4K, and Google Nest Hub (2nd gen+) — meaning most smart speaker owners already have Thread infrastructure without buying additional hardware (manufacturer specifications, 2025).

 SHE Proprietary Protocol Data